 Students will sit exams either at Foundation or Higher Level.
 All students will study the Foundation Tier which allows students to get Grades 1 to 5.
 Students aiming for the higher grades will take the Higher Tier reaching Grades 4 to 9.
 The qualification consists of three equally weighted written examination papers at either level.
-Each is 90 minutes and 80 marks: Non-calculator Paper, Calculator Paper 1 and Calculator Paper 2.
+Each is 90 minutes and 80 marks: Paper 1 (Non-calculator), Paper 2 and 3 (both calculator).